 On June 13, 2019, the federal government released a final ruling that created a new HRA called the individual coverage HRA (ICHRA) and included guidelines for making coverage under the HRA “affordable.”
-To be considered affordable, the cost of the lowest cost silver plan must not be more than 9.78% of an employee’s household income.
+To be considered affordable, the cost of the lowest cost silver plan must not be more than 9.78% of an employee’s household income (9.83% for 2021).
 If an ICHRA allowance makes the benefit affordable for an employee, it can impact their eligibility for a premium tax credit (PTC), as explained below.

 How being offered an ICHRA affects the Premium Tax Credit